silas/rock/docs/index.md

 Learn about the [rock](/docs/rock/) command line tool and configuration files.

-## Usage and Getting Started
+## Usage

-Supported runtimes include multiple languages and versions and are isolated from system installations and other rock runtimes.

-Its easy and often recommended to run all the runtimes on a single box.
+RockStack namespaces runtimes so they don't interfere with system or other RockStack runtimes.
+Its easy and often recommended to install all the runtimes on a single box.

  * [Node](/docs/node/)
  * [Perl](/docs/perl/)